Akylas/TesseractBuild/README.md

 ## The project environment

-When you clone this repo (or download the ZIP and expand it), you'll be looking at a directory/folder we refer to as the **PROJECTDIR**.
-Navigate into your PROJECTDIR, and you'll see the inital state of the repo, which looks mostly like this (only showing the important stuff, for now):
+When you clone this repo (or download the ZIP and expand it), you'll be looking at a directory/folder we refer to as the **TBE_PROJECTDIR**.
+Navigate to your TBE_PROJECTDIR, and you'll see the inital state of the repo, which looks mostly like this (only showing the important stuff, for now):

 ```sh
 iOCR